 for every sequence of functions $u_k$ in $\fconvdl$ with uniformly bounded Lipschitz constants on their domains that epi-converges to $u\in \fconvdl$. \end{teo}

 We remark that the restriction to sequences with uniformly bounded Lipschitz constants is necessary (see Example \ref{example}).

-We will prove Theorem \ref{teo1p} and its generalizations in the dual setting obtained by using the Legendre transform (see Theorem \ref{coro}).
-We will show that in the dual setting, we have to look at convex functions $v\colon \R^n\to \R$ whose Monge--Amp\`ere measures have compact supports and at sequences $v_k: \R^n\to \R$ with uniformly bounded supports of their Monge--Amp\`ere measures.
-We will establish the results in greater generality for densities of the absolutely continuous part of Radon measures associated to functions on metric spaces in Theorem \ref{main} and will also provide results on lower semicontinuity in Theorem \ref{lower}.
+We will prove Theorem \ref{teo1p} and its generalizations in the dual setting obtained by using the Legendre transform.
+In the dual setting, we look at convex functions $v\colon \R^n\to \R$ whose Monge--Amp\`ere measures have compact supports and at sequences $v_k: \R^n\to \R$ with uniformly bounded supports of their Monge--Amp\`ere measures.
+We establish the results in greater generality for densities of the absolutely continuous part of Radon measures associated to functions on topological spaces in Theorem \ref{main} and also provide results on lower semicontinuity in Theorem~\ref{lower}.